i-william-hr/ServerDashboard/README.md

    - If `SECRET_TOKEN` is set, **token-based auth** is used.
    - If nothing is configured, dashboard defaults to **public access**.
    - If no `.env` and no ENV vars exist, **hardcoded fallback credentials** apply.

+Mote that manual installation does not come with a systemd start script.

 ---